kbessemer/grafulator/README.md

 Screenshots can be found at: http://www.kylebessemer.com/portfolio/graph.html

 # Online Demo
-https://grafulator.herokuapp.com - If the app does not load, keep refreshing until it does!
+http://grafulator.kylebessemer.com/ - No SSL/TLS, do not upload sensitive data!

 # Installation
 Step 1: Create a mongodb database called "grafulator"